sokie/cnc_game_proxy/README.md

 ## Installation

 1. Build the DLL or download from releases
-2. Place `winmm.dll` and the other files in the game/Data/ directory
+2. Place `winmm.dll` and the other files in the appropriate folder:
+  - For RA3 release files go to `Red Alert 3\Data\`
+  - For KW release files go to `Command Conquer 3 Kanes Wrath\RetailExe\1.3\`
+  - For TW release files go to `Command Conquer 3 Tiberium Wars\RetailExe\1.10\`
-3. Configure `config.json` and place in game folder
+4. Configure `config.json` and place in game folder

 If you currently use Tacitus from CncOnline, rename `dsound.dll` to `dsound.dll.bkp`